SanjitBasker/sanjitbasker.github.io/_pages/about.md

 Hi, I'm Sanjit!
 I study Computer Science at Cornell University, with a minor in Aerospace Engineering 🚀.

-I'm currently interested in quantitatve as well as development roles in the trading industry.
-This summer, I'll be at [Akuna Capital](https://akunacapital.com/) as a quant developer.
+I'm currently interested in quantitative as well as development roles in the trading industry.
+This summer, I'll be a quantitative developer intern at [Akuna Capital](https://akunacapital.com/).
 Last summer, I was a developer intern at [SIG](https://sig.com).

 I love thinking about problems in mathematics and computer science.
 As a TA for CS 4820, I've been sharing the lessons I've learned for 4 semesters.